Cozyx213/PLANT-CAPSTONE/README.md

 By the end of the season, the farmer will have a complete record of activities and observations, which can be analyzed to improve the next planting cycle.

-## Benefits

-- **Improved Efficiency**: Streamlines farm management tasks by keeping track of important activities and reminders.
-- **Data-Driven Decisions**: Provides a historical log of activities and plant health that can be analyzed to optimize future farming practices.
-- **Easy Monitoring**: Keeps track of plant growth, health, and care activities in one place.
-- **Better Yield**: With proper logging, a farmer can identify successful practices and improve overall crop yield.

 The **Plant Farm Logger** program is a powerful tool designed to help farmers keep detailed records of their farming activities.
 By simplifying the process of logging and tracking plant-related tasks, it enables farmers to make informed decisions.